-The title has got a question mark for a reason this time, as using ARM architecture could mean a lot of things, varying from super low power, milliwatt range, Arduinos to Raspberry Pi-s, ending with specialized supercomputing clusters.
-Common denominator here being still efficiency, ARM architecture is designed to be very efficient, saving money on TCO in the end, as compared to exploiting traditional servers.
-From reliability side there is no problem at all, I know I could sleep peacefully, even when running my pet project’s database on a Raspberry Pi (given there is a backup) … but what about performance?
-Could Postgres-on-ARM be a viable option for more demanding projects where performance matters a bit still?
+The title has got a question mark for a reason this time, since using ARM architecture could mean a lot of things, varying from super-low-power milliwatt range Arduinos to Raspberry Pis, ending with specialized supercomputing clusters.
+The common denominator here is still efficiency.
+ARM architecture is designed to be very efficient and to save money on TCO in the end, compared to traditional servers.
+From the reliability point-of-view, there is no problem at all.
+I know I could sleep peacefully even when running my pet project’s database on a Raspberry Pi (given there is a backup).
+But what about performance?
+Could Postgres-on-ARM be a viable option for more demanding projects where performance still matters a bit?
 The fuzzy answer – yes it can well be.
 First, allow me to introduce the M2DC project.

 The M2DC project

 During a recent conference, we came into contact with people working on an interesting hardware project called M2DC – the Modular Microserver Data Centre.

-In short, the project is a joint effort of many companies (supported by the European Union!) about building modular and scalable ARM-based general purpose server clusters that will reduce TCO of exploiting servers by 50% in comparison to traditional approaches.
+In short, the project is a joint effort of many companies (supported by the European Union!).
+It is centered on building modular and scalable ARM-based general purpose server clusters that will reduce the TCO of servers by 50% in comparison to traditional approaches.
 Please read more about the project and participating companies here.

-Now you may ask “How does PostgreSQL come into play?”
-Well PostgreSQL is one of those few RDBMS-s that runs just nicely on ARM architecture!
-And as the hardware specs looked intriguing (a cluster built on 4-core 2.2GHz Tegra modules) we were eager to see what it means in the real life.
+Now you may ask, “How does PostgreSQL come into play?”
+Well, PostgreSQL is one of the few RDBMS’s that runs nicely on ARM architecture!
+And since the hardware specs looked intriguing (a cluster built on 4-core 2.2GHz Tegra modules), we were eager to see what it means in the real life.

 Impression after testing Postgres on Tegra TK1 ARM cluster

-After getting access to a demo system and testing Postgres basics on it, we thought we’ll document the process and the results in a nice PDF format for easier digestion.
-So to actually get all the details and pictures of the hardware, to get a better idea what we’re talking about exactly and what was tested plus the numerical results, please see the PDF below.
+After getting access to a demo system and testing the Postgres basics on it, we thought we’d document the process and the results in a nice PDF format for easier digestion.
+So if you’d like to actually get all the details and pictures of the hardware, as well as get a better idea of what we’re talking about and what was tested plus see the numerical results, please see the PDF below.